cocoapuck/mwdb-karton-guide/README.md

 This setup is tested on Ubuntu 24.04 LTS and is intended for on-prem lab environments and should not be used on servers exposed to the internet.
 Review of hardening and security is needed.

+All services should run as a nonpriviliged user.
+In this guide this user is referred to "someadmin".
+Change this to your actual user.

 TODO:
-- Create a non-priv service user
-- Env-file for creds
+- Env-file or variables for creds to Minio, Postgres etc.
-- Cert for web-servers
+- TLS-Cert for web-servers
-- Review Minio-conf
+- Hardening
+- Guide for custom Karton service (eg. Clamav, checksec, strings) based on this: https://github.com/CERT-Polska/karton-playground

 ## Useful information and guides